-MedStar Health Cancer Network offers natural breast reconstruction for patients who want to avoid implants or who are not candidates for them.
-The most common type of breast reconstruction involves saline or silicone implants, but the downside is they typically need to be replaced after a decade or so.
+MedStar Health Cancer Network offers natural procedure for patients who want to avoid implants or who are not candidates for them.
+The most common type involves saline or silicone implants, but the downside is they typically need to be replaced after a decade or so.
 This degree of maintenance can seem unappealing to anyone, especially someone who has battled cancer.

-As an alternative, natural breast reconstruction is becoming more common and popular after mastectomy.
-Natural breast reconstruction uses skin and fat from other parts of your body to create breasts with a natural feel.
+This procedure is becoming more common and popular after mastectomy.
+This procedure uses skin and fat from other parts of your body to create breasts with a natural feel.
 Also known as DIEP Flap (deep inferior epigastric perforator flap), this procedure takes extra skin and fat from the lower abdomen, back and buttocks.
 The result is permanent and the microvascular technique leaves less scarring and impacts muscle function far less.

 The decision to have breast reconstruction is personal, and the benefits can be as unique as you are.
 A few common advantages are:

 - Balance and Proportions Restored.
 After a mastectomy, your clothes might not feel or look the same.
 Your sense of balance changes.
-Reconstruction brings back the physical proportions you knew before surgery.
+This procedure brings back the physical proportions you knew before surgery.

 - Renewed Confidence and Self-Esteem.
 The fact that you are alive and thriving matters far more than what you look like.
-But, for many women, the loss of breasts impacts self-confidence and even the feeling of femininity.
-Reconstruction can provide an incredible confidence boost.
+But, for many women, the loss of breasts impacts self-confidence and even the feeling of femininity and can provide an incredible confidence boost.

 - A Sense of Normalcy.
 If you have been through a battle with cancer, your life has been focused on battling cancer for a long time.
 Restoring your breasts and shape can help orient you to a new normal